 Nowhere captures the imagination quite like ancient, cultured and colourful Mexico.
-But is it right for family holidays?

 Visit the Yucatan Peninsula on the Caribbean coast and you’ll wonder why you even asked.